About the Library

 The Allen Ginsberg Library would be extremely grateful for your financial support.
 Gifts are used by the library to support book purchases as well as other library and archives projects and improvements.

-For all donations, we request that you use Naropa University's online donation form.
-Please be sure to choose "Areas of Greatest Need," "Where can we designate your gift," and then type "Allen Ginsberg Library" in the comment field.
+For all donations, we request that you use Naropa University’s online donation form.
+Please be sure to choose “Areas of Greatest Need,” and then you will be able to add additional instructions for your gift.

 Thank you so much!